cloudstaking/terraform-scaleway-polkadot/README.md

 # terraform-scaleway-polkadot

 Terraform module to bootstrap Scaleway instances for Kusama/Polkadot validators.
-It creates security group, instance volume (`200 GB` by default) and ensure the latest snapshots from [Polkashots](https://polkashots.io).
+It creates security group, instance volume (`200 GB` by default) and ensure the latest snapshot from [Polkashots](https://polkashots.io).

 ## Requirements